 These fantastic sumo wrestling Tokyo tours let you become a sumo wrestler for a day, which is ultimate sumo experience.

-This tour includes: A local guide, and access to the Sumo training center. ➥ BOOK IT HERE
+This experience includes: A local guide, access to the Sumo training center, and photos with the wrestlers depending on the day. ➥ BOOK IT HERE

-▶️ Finally, the Secrets of Sumo Culture tour allows you to get close and personal with this ancient practice, as you enjoy a comprehensive half-day tour around the city.
+▶️ Finally, the Explore Sumo Culture: Tokyo Half-Day Walking Tour tour allows you to get close and personal with this ancient practice, as you enjoy a comprehensive half-day tour around the city.
 You’ll learn about the sport’s history and all of its rituals, watch a sumo training in Tokyo, and even try some of the movements yourself!

 You’ll be accompanied by a knowledgeable guide and enjoy personalized attention since the tour runs with small groups.